 First post, by Discrete_BOB_058

-This is a list of RETAIL games released for Windows 95 until Windows XP(not DX9) that work under Windows 7(maybe Vista too) and later operating systems.
-This list only includes retail releases, and no fixed re-release by Steam or Good Old Games.
+This is a list of RETAIL games released for Microsoft Windows 95 until Microsoft Windows XP(pre DX9) that work under Microsoft Windows 7 and later operating systems.
+This list only includes retail releases, no re-release by Steam or Good Old Games.
 The games listed uses OpenGL 2.0 and earlier, DirectX 8 and earlier, and older APIs, utilising the IA-32 architecture.
 This list doesn't guarantee every game will work under the mentioned operating system as many factors are decided by compatibility of the hardware and the drivers.

 - Games can use update patches and no-CD.

 - The default DirectX, DirectDraw, WinMM, Glide emulation wrappers should be used from the "TESTING SOFTWARE" section.
 If you use a different wrapper for the same, for example, if you use dgVoodoo2 for Glide, it is required to be mentioned.

 - Games typically have problems with old CPU instructions, old graphics APIs or WinMM.
 Although less in number, fixes for games having problem with DirectInput or DirectSound can be added to the list.

 - Most game mods change the original engine of the game or modify the game data.
 Games requiring these necessities to run on the mentioned operating systems are not qualified for this list.
 However mods that redefine the game engine files to disable hardware checks or remove unsupported code allowing the games to be run, are qualified for this list.

 - Some games have problem with CD audio emulation using WinMM.
 If your game uses CD audio, you are required to check if the audio works properly(repeat of music or changing track of music).